 This questionnaire is designed to help risk management professionals determine how well their companies are addressing risks in this area and to bring awareness to ethics programs.
 It also provides guidelines on how to measure the performance of business ethics processes.

-Code of Business Conduct and Ethical Guidelines Policy
+Code of Business Conduct Policy

 The purpose of this policy is to help employees understand the values and beliefs of an organization.
 Topics covered include: Foreign Corrupt Practices Act, employment practices, antitrust compliance, and ethics hotlines.

 Code of Conduct Questionnaire

 If there is one constant for success in a rapidly changing global marketplace, it is the immutable bedrock of an unwavering commitment to ethical and responsible business behavior.
 This document discusses important questions for boards and management to consider when designing and implementing an effective code of ethics.

 Anti-corruption has become a major global initiative.
 Still, it is naïve to expect that legislators, regulators, international trade organizations and other parties can eradicate customs and behaviors that have evolved over many centuries.
 This board of directors and management questionnaire focuses on corruption risk, the Foreign Corrupt Practices Act (FCPA) and other key considerations.